Origin (comics): Plot

 Questioned by the police, Dog accuses Rose of the killings and the fact that she fled the scene with James appears to confirm this.
 James is still in shock and appears to have no recollection of what happened.
 This loss of memory is due to Wolverine's/James' healing factor which, in effect, "healed" (by putting up a mental block) the mentally devastating traumas of witnessing his father's death, the confusion at his mother's anger towards him and the pain and surprise caused by the sudden manifestation of his claws.

-Rose seeks help from her aunt, her only relative, who rejects her, and even James' grandfather drives them both from the house due to the manifestation of James' powers, mentioning he has had to deal with this sort of thing before.
+Rose seeks help from her aunt, her only relative, who rejects her saying that she had stopped being family when she chose to live with the Howlett's.
+James' grandfather then drives them both away from the house due to the manifestation of James' powers, mentioning he has had to deal with this sort of thing before.
 They are given some money and take the train from Alberta to British Columbia, where they are given work in a stone quarry by the foreman, Smitty.
 Rose claims that her male companion is her cousin and, since they are on the run, calls him Logan to conceal his identity; though why she should choose the name of their enemy remains unexplained.

 Over several years James/Logan strengthens physically, to the point where he no longer resembles the sickly child he had been, although his memory is still shattered.
 He often goes into the woods to hunt game, typically among a pack of wolves.
 He quickly becomes the head of the pack, and begins using his claws to hunt.
 He turns down Rose's offers to tell him about his past, and reacts angrily when the subject comes up.
 She therefore keeps detailed notes in her diary.